 The School of Music at Cardiff University is delighted to invite AHRC studentship applications as part of the South, West & Wales Doctoral Training Partnership (SWW DTP).

 The consortium, whose 8 members include our partner Music departments at Bath Spa, Bristol and Southampton, has secured 200 studentships to be disbursed over 5 years.
 Students within the DTP are based in a single department, but the consortium works on the principle of collaborative supervision and is also working in partnership with major arts and culture organisations both in the UK and abroad.

-Please contact Professor Rachel Cowgill - firstname.lastname@example.org - in the first instance.
+If advice is needed on who to approach, please contact Dr David Beard - BeardD@cardiff.ac.uk - in the first instance.